Gilling and Pickering line: Lastingham & Rosedale Light Railway

-At various times after 1896 when the Light Railways Act came into being, proposals were put forward by the Lastingham & Rosedale Light Railway Company to build a line northwards from the G&P Line.
+At various times after 1896 when the Light Railways Act 1896 (59 & 60 Vict. c.
+48) came into being, proposals were put forward by the Lastingham & Rosedale Light Railway Company to build a line northwards from the G&P Line.
 The track was supposed to leave just west of Sinnington with a west to north facing junction, proceed 8 mi up the valley to Lastingham and Rosedale with the eventual intent of connecting with the Rosedale Ironstone Railway.
 Parliament granted assent with subsequent amendments to the bill and work did start in 1902, but it soon ground to a halt and the railway was never completed.

 Post closure

 Removal of the lines started in March 1965 and was complete by August of the same year.
 Whilst many of the former buildings have been converted (especially into private dwellings) the former station building at Kirbymoorside was used by an agricultural engineering firm for many years.
 The building was demolished in April 2010 to make way for a new housing estate.

 Ryedale District Council have suggested that the section of trackbed between Helmsley and Kirkbymoorside could be used as a cycle path/greenway.
 The section just east of Kirkbymoorside adjacent to Kirkby Mills was used when the A170 road was re-sited to the south of the town between 1962 and 1964, to avoid the twisting section through the village of Keldholme.